About Mortgages

 There are really only fairly small number of loan types.
 Complexity is introduced because of the many different options or features that are available for the basic loan types.

 One of the most basic things to understand about a mortgage is that it is either a conforming loan, or it is nonconforming or jumbo loan.
-Conforming mortgages are mortgages that fall within Fannie Mae and Freddie Mac mortgage limits (they are the only loans that FNMA and FHLMC will purchase from primary lenders).
-As of 2006, FNMA/FHLMC loan limits for first mortgages were:
+Conforming mortgages are mortgages that fall within Fannie Mae and Freddie Mac mortgage limits (they are the only loans that FNMA and FHLMC purchase from primary lenders).
+New loan limits typically get set in January of each year [Note 3].

 The basic types of home mortgage loans are: